BioforestChain/dweb_browser-docs/docs/en/index.md

 hero:
   name: Dweb Browser
-  text: Deploy your own `.dweb` domain on your local device
+  text: Deploy your own <code>.dweb</code> domain on your local device
   tagline:
     "Translate all Chinese into English, avoiding any translation of the following English content:We assist developers in building Dweb applications that prioritize offline access